RandomKiddo/RandomKiddo.github.io/writing/_posts/2026-04-14-oom-problem.md

 ---
 layout: post
 description: >
   As a part of a two-semester undergraduate Order of Magnitude (OoM) astronomy course, the second semester culminated in a group project where we created our own OoM problems.
-Our group created a problem titled "A Positive Disaster", a problem about ripping electrons off the moon! <br />
+Our group created a problem titled "A Positive Disaster", a problem about ripping electrons off the moon!
-  <sub>An LLM was used to create this cover image.</sub>
 image:
   path: /assets/img/blog/magnet.webp
   srcset: